aplteam/MarkAPL/Docs/MarkAPL.md

 ~~Note that this parameter has an effect only when the CSS is injected.
 Linked-to CSS must be prepared properly.~~

 With version 4.3 this parameter is ignored.
-Instead of text triangles (`▼` and `▲`) are used mimicking combo boxes.
+Instead of text triangles (`▼` and `▲`) are used to mimick a combo box.
 Note that this change requires a change in the CSS as well.

 #### subTocs